Your area Not set — showing everywhere

 Addressed

 Ms. Drueding spoke as a property abutter regarding the special exception application.
-She expressed her full support for the refinery and their intention to expand the facility.
+She expressed her full support for the refinery and its plans to expand the facility.
 Key concern

 Board response